wofsauge/IsaacDocs/docs/Seeds.md

 ### Get·Start·Seed·String () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### string GetStartSeedString ( ) {: .copyable aria-label='Functions' }

+The "start seed" is a number between 1 and (2^32 - 1) that is used to generate the random elements for the current run.
+When converted to a string, it looks like "ABCD EFGH".
+(This is the form that is displayed on the pause menu.)

+This method will return "B911 99JA" if it is invoked in the main menu.

 ___
 ### Has·Seed·Effect () {: aria-label='Functions' }